CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 Preparing registrars
 --------------------

-.. only:: mode_structure

 .. todo:: Explain system/common reg. in Features, then rewrite

 There are two types of registrars: